edgexfoundry/edgex-go/snap/README.md

 $ sudo snap set edgexfoundry security-secret-store=off
 ```

+*NOTE* - disabling security after the snap is installed is a convenience for developers.
+The snap will not allow the Secret Store to be
+re-enabled.
+The only way to re-enabled the Secret Store is to re-install the snap.

 #### API Gateway
 Kong is used for access control to the EdgeX services from external systems and is referred to as the API Gateway.